 - failing to notify affected people before certain decisions are made

 - misusing secrecy provisions

-If you decide to lodge a complaint with us, remember that the Ombudsman cannot order the local council to do something or to change a decision.
+If you decide to lodge a complaint with us, remember that the Ombudsman cannot order the local council to do something or to change a decision it has made.
 Our role is to make recommendations that promote fairness, integrity and practical reforms.

 What you cannot complain about to us

-We do not usually investigate council decisions such as setting rates, resource allocation, the merits of particular development applications, or adopting particular policies.
+We do not usually investigate council decisions that involve setting rate, adopting particular policies or allocating resources, or the merits of particular development applications.
 It is best to lobby the council or councillors directly if you are unhappy about these sorts of decisions.

 We have no power to amend or revoke development consents.
 Generally there needs to be some issue of public interest or evidence of abuse in the determination processes for us to investigate these matters.